notfence/BDplugins/Plugins/PingLogger/README.md

 * (If it's possible) add server name in notifications

 # Issues
+* problems with modal windowm when trying to see saved ping: scroll issues on beta plugin, if it's affects you, switch to legacy one!
 Didn't found one!
 If you did, feel free to report on [Issues page](https://github.com/notfence/BDplugins/issues)!